Wagashi Issho is a classroom conveniently located in central Kyoto that introduces participants to traditional Japanese confectionery.

 There is a range of classes to cater to different interests but all lessons follow the same format:

-Introduction to Wagashi: Participants will learn to make two kinds of traditional Japanese sweets at these regularly scheduled classes.
-To find out more, visit our eventbrite page.
+Introduction to Wagashi: Participants will learn to make a traditional Japanese sweets at these regularly scheduled classes.
+To find out more, visit our airKitchen page.

 Wagashi Issho is conveniently located in central Kyoto, about 10 minutes by foot from the Shijo subway station (Karasuma Line).